- Health Leadership Action Plan

 - Setting the Stage, Why Leadership Matters (PPT) (2014 Healthcare Leadership Forum, Montreal)

 - Shared Action Towards a Canadian Health Leadership Strategy Framework: A Working Paper (February 2014) / Cliquez ici pour la version française.

 - Research & Evaluation Working Group

-Development of an Evaluation Tool for Healthcare Leadership Development – Executive Summary (February 2017)
+Development of an Return on Investment Tool for Healthcare Leadership Development – EXECUTIVE SUMMARY (February 2017)

 ROI Scoping Review (May 26, 2016)

 ROI Proposal (January 2016)

 ROI Contributors (financial and in-kind)

 - Accreditation Canada